Coastal Forces Books

 by Julia Jones

 A lovely collection of inspiring stories of yachtsmen-turned-volunteers who joined the Royal Navy during World War II as ‘Hostilities Only’ officers and ratings.
+The bravery, gallantry and sacrifice shines through in this lovely volume of anecdotes and tales.

 The War of the Motor Gun Boats